100 Rifles: Filming

 It was an atmosphere.
 And it was really, in all seriousness, as ambiguous as hell.
 I don't know why it happened and I don't think Jimmy knows why it happened...
 My attitude on a film has always been, once it goes I'm interested only in my job.
 I'm not interested in asserting myself on a picture.
 Because it means too much to me.

 "I spent the entire time refereeing fights between Jim Brown and Raquel Welch", said Reynolds.
 He elaborated:

 It started because they were kind of attracted to each other.
 After a while they both displayed a little temperament, but don't forget we were out in the middle of the bloody desert with the temperature at 110.
 Of course, I don't think they'll ever work together again.
 The critics have really been knocking those two – murdering them – but as far as I know no one ever said they were Lunt and Fontanne.
 Jim is the most honest man I know...
 And Raquel – one of the gutsiest broads I know, physically.
 She did all her own stunts.
 There's also a performance in there somewhere.

-Raquel Welch later said she "was the baloney in a cheesecake factory" on that film.
+Welch later said she "was the baloney in a cheesecake factory" on that film.
 "I wanted to keep up with all the action with the boys."
-She was sorry Tom Gries "wanted to get all the sex scenes (with Jim Brown) in the can in the first day.
+She was sorry Tom Gries "wanted to get all the sex scenes [with Jim Brown] in the can in the first day.
 There was no time for icing – and it made it difficult for me."
 She says Brown "was very forceful and I am feisty.
 I was a little uncomfortable with too much male aggression.
 But – it turned out to be great exploitation for the film, now as you look back.
 It broke new ground."

 Reception

 Box office

-The film opened on 26 March 1969 and grossed $301,315 in its first 5 days from nine cities.
+The film opened on 26 March 1969 and grossed $301,315 in its first five days from nine cities.

 According to Fox records the film required $8,225,000 in rentals to break even and by 11 December 1970 had made $6,900,000 so made a loss to the studio.